IsToomersCornerBeingRolledRightNow/principalComponentAnalysisViaSingularValueDecomposition/README.md

 Using these methods, we hope to be able to detect arbitrary unusual images, which may then be flagged for analysis by a secondary image processor or for human intervention/action.

-We use computationally-expensive [Principal Component Analysis](http://en.wikipedia.org/wiki/Principal_component_analysis) (abbreviated PCA) to generate training data representative of presumably usual images.
+We use computationally-expensive [Principal Component Analysis](http://en.wikipedia.org/wiki/Principal_component_analysis) (abbreviated PCA) to analyze training data representative of presumably usual images.
-We may then use computationally-cheap image analysis methods to compare a live image to the training data, and determine whether the live image is usual or unusual.
+We may then use computationally-cheap image analysis methods to compare a live image to the results from the training data, and determine whether the live image is usual or unusual.

 ## Results